javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 alert(user.isAdmin); // false
 ```

-When a function is executed as `new User(...)`, it does the following steps:
+When a function is executed as `new Func(...)`, it does the following:

 1. A new empty object is created and assigned to `this`.
 2. The function body executes.
 Usually it modifies `this`, adds new properties to it.